-New development and extensions or alterations to existing buildings will not detract from the AONB.
+H&P 1.3 New development and extensions or alterations to existing buildings will not detract from the local character of the AONB.

-Development will be supported which enhances the village at locations where existing development has not been in a style that is complementary or sympathetic to the area's traditional building styles.
+H&P 1.4 Development will be supported which enhances the character and appearance of the village at locations where existing development has not been in a style that is complementary or sympathetic to the area's traditional building styles.